 Since Synnefo’s native interface is compatible with OpenStack, the integration of “ooi” is being studied.
 This was not possible in the past, since the existing OCCI implementation (occi-os) used the private OpenStack APIs.
 Therefore Synnefo had to develop its own OCCI interface. “ooi” is using the public APIs so it has been decided to study its integration with Synnefo so that there is no need for a duplicate development.

 Several CC have required that OCCI should support VM resize.
 Initially this was planned to be developed as an extension.
-After a study, there it was identified that there was no need for the extension, and the proposed modification was sent as to the OCCI 1.2 public comment phase.
+After a study, it was identified that there was no need for the extension, and the proposed modification was sent as to the OCCI 1.2 public comment phase.

-The Keystone-VOMS integration module has been updated so as to support the latest OpenStack production versions (Juno, Kilo).
+The Keystone-VOMS integration module has been updated to support the latest OpenStack production versions (Juno, Kilo).

 A new version of the accounting collection tools for OpenStack has been released.